thisisobate/kyverno-website/src/content/docs/policies/linkerd/prevent-linkerd-pod-injection-override/prevent-linkerd-pod-injection-override.md

 ---
-title: "Prevent Linkerd Pod Injection Override"
+title: 'Prevent Linkerd Pod Injection Override'
 category: Linkerd
 version:
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Setting the annotation on a Pod (or its controller) `linkerd.io/inject` to `disabled` may effectively disable mesh participation for that workload reducing security and visibility.
 This policy prevents setting the annotation `linkerd.io/inject` to `disabled` for Pods.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//linkerd/prevent-linkerd-pod-injection-override/prevent-linkerd-pod-injection-override.yaml" target="-blank">/linkerd/prevent-linkerd-pod-injection-override/prevent-linkerd-pod-injection-override.yaml</a>

 ```yaml